 - Women in Science at Indiana University

-Residential Programs and Services at IU offers a variety of learning communities, which allow students to live among peers with a common interest.
+Residential Programs and Services at IU offers a variety of learning communities, which allow students to select to live among peers with a common interest.
 Some of the following learning communities may be of interest to biology students:

 - Collins Living-Learning Center